 Ohio State employees are required to contribute to a state retirement system in place of Social Security.
 OPERS is the default retirement system for Ohio State staff.
-OPERS contributions are mandatory, unless you submit a valid student exemption form and meet the minimum course credit-hour standard.
-If you are still within 30 days of your hire date, you may be able to submit an exemption form.
+OPERS contributions are mandatory, unless you submit a valid student exemption request and meet the minimum course credit-hour standard.
+If you are still within 30 days of your hire date, you may be able to submit an exemption request.
 If you have passed the 30-day exemption deadline, you are automatically enrolled in OPERS.
 You can select an OPERS plan within 180 days of your hire date.

 When employees contribute to a public retirement system, Ohio State is required to provide an employer contribution.
 The percentage of funds to which an employee has access is considered the “vested” portion.
 The vesting scheduled for OPERS Traditional and Member Directed plans can be found here.
 Any non-vested employer contributions are forfeited upon an account refund, and those funds will remain with OPERS.
 Please contact OPERS or STRS for questions regarding vesting.

-Yes.
 Ohio State will issue refunds of any contributions withheld prior to the exemption being processed, as long as you met all eligibility requirements during those pay periods.
 Refunds may take multiple pay periods, or up to 60 days, to appear on a paycheck due to timing.